 After breakfast, we’ll take a trip to the nearby Zulu village to meet the resident Inyanga (herbal medicine healer and diviner) to learn about their medicines and get your future told.
 You may be surprised at just how accurate their divination of you is!

 In the late afternoon, we’ll head out for another game-viewing drive to a different area of the reserve, with a break for “sundowners” – drinks and snacks atop a hilly vista to enjoy the beautiful sunsets of the area.
-Make sure your phones are charged so that you can capture all the extraordinary wildlife sightings!
+Make sure your camera is charged so that you can capture all the extraordinary wildlife sightings!

 A campfire dinner with your new friends will complete another extraordinary day of your African adventure.